International Committee on Intellectual Cooperation

-The International Committee on Intellectual Cooperation, sometimes League of Nations Committee on Intellectual Cooperation, was an advisory organisation for the League of Nations which promoted international exchange between scientists, researchers, teachers, artists and intellectuals.
+The International Committee on Intellectual Cooperation, or League of Nations Committee on Intellectual Cooperation, was an advisory organisation for the League of Nations that promoted international exchange between scientists, researchers, teachers, artists and intellectuals.
 Established in 1922, it counted such figures as Henri Bergson, Albert Einstein, Sarvepalli Radhakrishnan, Jagadish Chandra Bose, Nitobe Inazo, Marie Curie, Gonzague de Reynold, Leonardo Torres Quevedo, and Robert A. Millikan among its members.

+In its first years, the committee worked on the protection of intellectual property copyright, library information science (LIS), educational management, education, youth, the future of culture, international cooperation in arts and literature, protection of historical monuments, cooperation between galleries, libraries, archives, and museums (GLAM) etc. It later gave rise to the United Nations Educational, Scientific and Cultural Organization (UNESCO).

-The International Committee on Intellectual Cooperation (Geneva)
+International Committee on Intellectual Cooperation (Geneva)

-The International Committee on Intellectual Cooperation (ICICIC), formally established in August 1922.
-Having started out with 12 members, its membership later grew to 19 individuals, mostly from Western Europe.
+The International Committee on Intellectual Cooperation (ICICIC) was formally established in August 1922.
+It started out with 12 members, but it later grew to 19 individuals, mostly from Western Europe.
 The first session was held on August 1, 1922, under the chairmanship of Henri Bergson.
 During its lifetime, the committee attracted a variety of prominent members, for instance Albert Einstein, Marie Curie, Kristine Bonnevie, Jules Destrée, Robert Andrews Millikan, Alfredo Rocco, Paul Painlevé, Leonardo Torres Quevedo, Gonzague de Reynold, Jagadish Chandra Bose and Sarvepalli Radhakrishnan.
-Einstein resigned in 1923, protesting publicly the committee's inefficacy; he rejoined in 1924 to mitigate the use German chauvinists made of his resignation.
+Einstein resigned in 1923 in public protest of the committee's inefficacy; he rejoined in 1924 to mitigate the use made by German chauvinists of his resignation.
 The body was successively chaired by: